Voi avete un cor fedele: Description

 Sung by the character Dorina, the aria is marked Andantino grazioso, then allegro, and consists of 126 bars in the key of G major.
-The vocal range reaches from D_{4} to B_{5} with an unusually high tessitura.
+The vocal range reaches from D_{4} to B_{5}.
 A typical performance lasts for around seven minutes.
 The work calls for two oboes, two natural horns in G and strings.
 The time signature for the Andantino grazioso is 3/4 triple metre, then for the allegro, common time common-time.
 The aria contains scales and trills with bravura passages.